DailyMatters/VueCrashTodoList/README.md

+## VueJS crash course - ToDoList app
- is a progressive and performant **Javascript Framework** used for building interfaces (UIs) and frontend applications.
+VueJs is a progressive and performant **Javascript Framework** used for building interfaces (UIs) and frontend applications.

 ### Why Vue?
 - Makes creating UIs and frontend applications much easier.